mRs-/Black-Friday-Deals/README.md

 ### 💸 [Build 7 Startup apps with Rails 7](https://code4startup.com/rails_7_series) · Up to 50% off

 ### 💸 [MakerBox](https://www.makerbox.club/black-friday) · Up to 70% off

+### 💰 [How to Dominate Twitter](https://www.dagorenouf.com/how-to-dominate-twitter) · Learn how the twitter algorithm works and boost your growth · 40% off with code BF22

 ## 📈 Business Software